kolynzb/media_downloader/tut.md

 # Things to consider

-- Consider using pyinstaller for installable executable file
+- Consider using pyinstaller for installable executable file.

   ```bash
   pip install pyinstaller
   pyinstaller ./src/main.py
   ```

-- For linux use pyoxidizer
+- For linux use pyoxidizer.
   `pyoxidizer build`

+- Consider Mkdocs for project documentation.